dogukanhan/microrest/README.md

-Simple restfull library.
+Simple Restfull library.
 Currently supports
 -@GetMapping, @PostMapping

 Feature Plan

+* Path parameters will be implemented.

+* Model validations will be implemented

-PUT, PATCH, OPTION,.. other restfull methods will be implemented.
+* PUT, PATCH, OPTION,.. other restfull methods will be implemented.

-Filter will be implemented.
+* Filter will be implemented.

-Path parameters will be implemented.